-Alliance also has Emergency Response Plans available to first responders.
+Enbridge also has Emergency Response Plans available to first responders.
 The plans describe our Emergency Management Program, including how we manage mitigation, preparedness, response and recovery.

 Plans are available online at emergencyresponderinfo.com.
-If you have any questions, would like to request a map of your area, or have feedback on our emergency response plans, please email erinfo@enbridge.com.
+If you have any questions, would like to request a map of your area, or would like to provide feedback on our emergency response plans, please email erinfo@enbridge.com.